n132/Libc-GOT-Hijacking/README.md

 ## glibc > 2.35 & glibc <=2.38

 Compared to glibc<=2.35 there is mitigation implemented, which forbids the methods for the old library.
-However, we desgined a method to bypass it and execute arbitrary code by once arbitrary write on Glibc's GOT table.
+However, we designed a method to bypass it and execute arbitrary code by once arbitrary write on Glibc's GOT table.
 This method performs Return Oriented Programming (ROP) attack on the Global Offset Table (GOT).

 ![AttackFlow](./Img/AttackFlow.png)